 Over the past couple of decades, iridium’s main application has been in the production of synthetic sapphire and other crystals which are vital for LED and OLED lighting and flat screen panels, as well as other crystals used in mobile electronic devices.

-- Iridium linings and fabrications are also used in glass production because the metal is inert in contact with molten glass
+Iridium linings and fabrications are also suitable for glass production because the metal is inert in contact with molten glass.

-- Other applications include crucibles used to grow synthetic single crystals for LED and data-storage technologies.
+Other applications include crucibles in which synthetic single crystals for LED and data-storage technologies can be grown.